-Keep them in the same spot!
+Keep Them in the Same Spot

 Something bulkier is harder to forget.
 Another option, though not for the fashion-conscious: a fanny pack.
 These are especially beloved by runners and dog walkers.
 And keeping your keys and ID together will increase the chances you will remember them.